BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CRUD-REST-Node.md

 ## Setup

 Since this walkthrough leads into Lab 4, which uses Node.js, you should install Node.js from this link: [Node.js Downloads](https://nodejs.org/en/download).
-However, since we will be using javaScript exclusively in interactive mode, you can, in theory, perform this walkthrough from the JavaScript console in your favorite browser.

 Open a terminal and launch node (type "node" at the terminal).

-Or, open the JavaScript console in your browser (Developer Tools > Console).
+> **Note:** Since this walkthrough uses JavaScript exclusively in interactive mode, you can, in theory, perform this walkthrough from the JavaScript console in your favorite browser without installing Node.
+To do so, open your browser and browse to any web page (a blank page won't work).
+Then, open the JavaScript console in your browser (Developer Tools > Console).
+Ignore the web page and just enter the code from this walkthrough at the console.

 ## The API